Latest USDC (USDC) News Update

 TLDR

-USDC is navigating a mix of regulatory breakthroughs and cautious market deployment.
+USDC is bridging into traditional finance while navigating fresh liquidity and regulatory currents.
 Here are the latest news:

 Deep Dive